jaimeprojects/jaimeprojects.github.io/_pages/about.md

 ---

 **Work Experience**

-HPC User Support Analyst | Minnesota Supercomputing Institute
+### HPC User Support Analyst
-### Minneapolis,MN | December 2019 - Present
+Minnesota Supercomputing Institute | December 2019 - Present
+Minneapolis,MN
 * Core Responsibility
   - Worked with staff to provide a support role to users diagnose resource requests job troubleshooting
   - Maintain internal documentation as hardware/system changes were adopted and utilized for onboarding new staff